Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 2. In cases where root cause remediation requires a significant amount of time and the risk posed by the vulnerability is also significant, temporary measures (e.g., workarounds) SHOULD be implemented to reduce exploitability as soon as possible until the actual root cause is fixed.

-3. Vulnerabilities in productive applications and services MUST be remediated or have their exploitability prevented within the following timeframe.
+3. Vulnerabilities in productive applications and services MUST be remediated or have their exploitability prevented within the following SLA (Service Level Agreement):

 Internet-facing applications or services: